DiegoRBaquero/BTorrent/README.md

 Website powered by [jsDelivr] and [CloudFlare].
 I use [nginx] in my server.

 Don't like CloudFlare?
 No problem!
-Check [Direct-βTorrent] or [GitHub-βTorrent]
+Check [Direct-βTorrent]

 ### HTML5 serving
 **You must serve index.html as the default**